IanPeake/FatMaxxer/README.md

 The calculation ⍺1 has been tested briefly to correspond to that code.
 - Polar API and example (https://github.com/polarofficial/polar-ble-sdk)
 - https://github.com/jjoe64/GraphView

+# Getting started
+- On first use: enter Device ID into text field below "SET DEVICE ID", then press "SET DEVICE ID".
+App will attempt connection.
+- On starting other times, press "CONNECT"